skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 This repo contains a folder called **chart**, this contains a [Helm chart](chart) that deploys this application.
 The following files are templates :

-   * `configmap.yaml` : defines the application.properies that configures our quarkus application
+   * `configmap.yaml` : defines the application.properties that configures our quarkus application
    * `deployment.yaml` : defines the details of how are image is deployed
    * `quickstart-kafka-in-topic.yaml` : defines a kafka topic
    * `quickstart-kafka-out-topic.yaml` : defines a kafka topic
    * `quickstart-kafka-user.yaml` : defines a kafka user
    * `route.yaml` : defines an ingress to the app's rest endpoint
    * `service.yml` : defines a loadbalancer to distribute traffic accross multiple podscontaing our app
-   * `serviceAccount.yaml` : defines a service account for our deployment which is allowd to view secrets.
+   * `serviceAccount.yaml` : defines a service account for our deployment which is allowed to view secrets.

 Here is the `values` file, contains the values that will be injected into this template (**_UPDATE ACCORDINGLY_**):